-As a data subject, you have the following rights under the GDPR, which this Notice and our use of personal data have been designed to uphold:
+As a data subject, you have the following rights under the UK GDPR, which this Notice and our use of personal data have been designed to uphold:

 - The right to be informed about our collection and use of personal data;